cassidyjames/poke.today/_posts/2016-07-13-update-germany.md

 categories: update
 ---

-The Pokémon Go team [announced](https://plus.google.com/+pokemongo/posts/1G8BdXnk9Ci) an update today to both the Android and iOS apps!
+The Pokémon GO team [announced](https://plus.google.com/+pokemongo/posts/1G8BdXnk9Ci) an update today to both the Android and iOS apps!

 According to the team, they have made the following improvements: